inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 ...
 ```

-As usual, when changing the entry-point, we need to re-install the Python module so new entry-points are picked up.
-In the `site` folder, we run:
+As usual, when changing the entry-point, you will need to re-install the Python module so new entry-points are picked up.
+In the `site` folder, run:

 ```bash
 pipenv run pip install -e .
 ```

-Now we are all set to add the JavaScript file to our template.
-In our template file `support.html`, we will add the following JavaScript block:
+Now, you are all set to add the JavaScript file to the template.
+In the template file `support.html`, add the following JavaScript block:

 ```HTML
 {% block javascript %}